tamton-aquib/nvim/README.md

 My neovim config.
 Might require nightly.

 ## Screenshots
+> [!NOTE]
+>
-> ❕ NOTE: Usually all configs show treesitter, lsp diagnostics, nvim-cmp, etc. So they are not shown in the below screenshots.
+> No screenshots or showcase for treesitter, lsp diagnostics, nvim-cmp, etc as they're common in all configs.
+> Here are some unique (useless) things which cant be seen in other normal configs.

 | Dashboard | Init file |
 |---|---|